vdbrink/vdbrink.github.io/home_office_desk/desk_setup_hardware_list.md

 ## Camera

-I choose a basic camera (years back) for the features:
+I chose a basic camera (years ago) for the features:
 * HD USB camera with a lens cover
 * 30 fps
 * Light correction
-* Good sound and microphone quality (now I use a separated microphone)
+* Good sound and microphone quality (now I use a separate microphone)
 * A mount with contra weight to place on top of a monitor

 <a href="images/logitech_c920_webcam.jpg">